 A bonus to buying seeds versus plants is more basil varieties to try

 Basil seeds are super easy to start.
-You can grow basil seeds and harvest indoors in a sunny window or grow plants to transplant outside.
-Growing basil indoors is great for that year-round supply.
-Here are some great kitchen herb garden ideas.
+You can grow and harvest basil seeds indoors in a sunny window or grow plants to transplant outside.
+Growing basil indoors in a container herb garden is great for that year-round supply.

 - Sow seeds ½” deep.
 Germinate seeds in a container and sow seeds densely, or use a 72 cell tray and sow one seed per cell.
 Use seed starter soil for great drainage.